 1. Bad News from the Probation Officer:

-Obviously the first step of a misdemeanor probation violation case is the bad news from the probation officer.
-You will usually learn that something is coming down the pipeline when you go in for your monthly visit with your probation officer and he or she looks unhappier than usual.
-You will probably be told that you failed a drug test, or alcohol test, or haven’t been keeping up on your fines or costs of supervision, or that you picked up a new criminal charge.
+The first step of a misdemeanor probation violation case is the bad news from the probation officer.
+You will learn that something is coming down the pipeline when you go in for your monthly visit with your PO, and he looks unhappier than usual.
+The PO tells you that you failed a drug or alcohol test, or haven’t been keeping up on your fines or costs of supervision, or picked up a new criminal charge.
 Whatever the news may be, it is bad news.
-The probation officer will file an affidavit with the prosecutors office, and report to them that in the probation officer’s opinion you have failed at supervised probation.
+The probation officer will file an affidavit with the prosecutor’s office, and report to them that you have failed at supervised probation.
 Continue reading

 What is a Statute of Limitations?